 Back Pain Mystery Solved… It Was Lyme Disease

 Back pain is one of the most common complaints in medicine.
-For most people, it’s caused by something mechanical—disc degeneration, a pinched nerve, or muscle strain.
+For most people, it is caused by something mechanical—disc degeneration, muscle strain, arthritis, or a pinched nerve.

 Clinical Insight: Back pain in Lyme disease may mimic disc disease or muscle strain, but in some patients it reflects a broader inflammatory, neurologic, or migrating pain pattern.